ClaytonHunt/ToDo.Hexagonal/README.md

 Todo: Text describing a task that needs to be completed.

 - [ ] Add a Todo
-	As a user
+	> As a user
-	I want to create Todos
+	> I want to create Todos
-	So that I can keep track of tasks that I want to accomplish
+	> So that I can keep track of tasks that I want to accomplish

 - [ ] Remove a Todo
-	As a user
+	> As a user
-	I want to remove a Todo
+	> I want to remove a Todo
-	So that I can get rid of tasks that are no longer relevant
+	> So that I can get rid of tasks that are no longer relevant

 - [ ] Complete a Todo
-	As a user
+	> As a user
-	I want the ability to complete a Todo
+	> I want the ability to complete a Todo
-	So that I can show that it is finished
+	> So that I can show that it is finished

+- [ ] List Todos
+	> As a user
+	> I want to see a list of my Todos
+	> So that I know what to work on

+- [ ] View Todo Detail
+	> As a user
+	> I want to view the details of a Todo
+	> So that I can know everything about it

 - [ ] Authentication (Stretch Goal)
-	As a user
+	> As a user
-	I want to have ownership of my own Todos
+	> I want to have ownership of my own Todos
-	So that my tasks are different from everyone elses
+	> So that my tasks are different from everyone elses

 - [ ] Journal (Stretch Goal)
-	As a user
+	> As a user
-	I want to see previously completed Todos
+	> I want to see previously completed Todos
-	So that I can see my accomplishments over time
+	> So that I can see my accomplishments over time

 - [ ] Hightlight (Stretch Goal)
-	As a user
+	> As a user
-	I want to be able to mark a Todo as important
+	> I want to be able to mark a Todo as important
-	So that when I am looking at my accomplishments I can see which ones are most significant
+	> So that when I am looking at my accomplishments I can see which ones are most significant

 ## Application Structure
 The application is broken into 2 intrinsic parts, Client side and Server side.
 The Client is a